Baranipk/DGD208---Baran-ipek/README.md

 # DGD208 — Baran İpek

-## Personal File for Follow-Up on Studied Courses and Projects While i working at the final project (Spring 2025)
+## Personal File for Follow-Up on Studied Courses and Projects While i working for the final project (Spring 2025)

 ---